 - 9 in 10 parents want their child to study computer science, but only 1 in 4 schools teach computer programming.

 TCNJ will provide quality professional development to teachers in New Jersey for the following Code.org curricula:

 Code.org’s Computer Science Principles (CSP) is an introductory Advanced Placement (AP®) course designed to broaden participation in computer science.
 Code.org is recognized by the College Board as an endorsed provider of AP® CSP curriculum and professional development.
 The course has been reviewed by the College Board and is pre-approved to pass the course audit process.
 Our endorsed professional development is held to (and goes beyond) the standards of AP® Summer Institutes.
 The official AP® exam launches this 2016-17 school year.
 Apply here: https://studio.code.org/courses?view=teacher

 Computer Science Discoveries is an introductory computer science course that empowers students to create authentic artifacts and engage with computer science as a medium for creativity, communication, problem solving, and fun.
 The CS Discoveries curriculum was built for students in grades 7-9, so teachers can implement in either middle school or high school classrooms.
 Apply here: https://code.org/educate/professional-learning/cs-discoveries-apply

 One-Year Professional Development Program

-For both courses, teachers will participate in a 5-day professional development workshop in the summer of 2017 and four days of professional development throughout the 2017-2018 school year.
-Applications for CS Discoveries and CS Principles will open January 5, 2017.
-In the meantime, please visit the following link to learn more about the requirements: Who Should Teach Code.org Courses
+For both the CSP and CSD courses, teachers participate in a 5-day professional development workshop in the summer followed by four Saturday professional development days in the following Academic Year.
+Applications for CS Discoveries and CS Principles typically open in mid-year (December/January).
+Please visit the following link to learn more about the requirements: Who Should Teach Code.org Courses

-Any teachers, schools, or districts wanting more information about the program and application should contact Laura Doyle, Project Manager at email@example.com
+Any teachers, schools, or districts wanting more information about the program and application should contact Rebecca Turner at email@example.com